Max-Vassilev/kubernetes-journey/README.md

 Service Types:
 * NodePort: Exposes the service on a specific port on each node.
 * ClusterIP: Exposes the service internally within the cluster.
+* LoadBalancer: Similar to NodePort, but uses a cloud load balancer for traffic distribution.